Children Swimming Safety Tips in Singapore

 ❌ Overconfidence

 No. Skills fade.
-Confidence can disappear under stress.
+Confidence can disappear under stress or in unfamiliar water.
+Never assume.

 ❌ Forcing progress